Disney Wonder accidents and incidents

 |15 September 2013||Other Incidents|

-On September 15, 2013, two 2014 itineraries (departures January 19 and 24) were officially cancelled, allowing the vessel to enter drydock for maintenance in Freeport Bahamas.
-As compensation, all booked passengers received full refund, plus 25% future Disney cruise booking discount (7-night Caribbean or Bahamas itinerary).
+On September 15, 2013, two 2014 itineraries (departures January 19 and 24) were officially canceled, allowing the vessel to enter drydock for maintenance in Freeport Bahamas.
+As compensation, all booked passengers received a full refund, plus 25% future Disney cruise booking discount (7-night Caribbean or Bahamas itinerary).
 Disney Cruise Line also covered all flight change fees.

 |22 March 2011||Crew / Passenger Deaths|

 (overboard) On March 22, 2011, a 24-year-old female crew (of British origin) was reported missing at ~3 am, after failing to report for her morning shift.
-The woman (Rebecca Coriam, working on the ship as youth activities counselor) was last seen in the crew lounge.
+The woman (Rebecca Coriam, working on the ship as a youth activities counselor) was last seen in the crew lounge.
 The CCTV camera showed her talking on the phone upset (obviously drunk, banging her head in the wall), then leaving the room.
-The incident occurred off Pacific Mexico’s coast, when the liner was operating on 7-day Mexican Riviera itinerary from homeport Los Angeles CA.
+The incident occurred off Pacific Mexico’s coast when the liner was operating on 7-day Mexican Riviera itinerary from homeport Los Angeles CA.

 The missing person alarm was raised ~4 hours later.
 She was presumed fell overboard.
-The conducted by The Bahamas (the vessel’s flag-state) forensic investigation showed no evidences suggesting foul play.
+The conducted by The Bahamas (the vessel’s flag-state) forensic investigation showed no evidence suggesting foul play.
 However, her credit card activities (2 months after the disappearance) fueled the speculations that the woman might still be alive.

 An independent journalist cruising on MS Disney Wonder reported that the ship’s crew apparently knew where exactly their fellow employee went overboard.
-This was the crew relaxation area (deck 5 fore, where is also the crew pool) – perfectly visable from the Navigation Bridge on Deck 8.
+This was the crew relaxation area (deck 5 fore, where is also the crew pool) – perfectly visible from the Navigation Bridge on Deck 8.
 He also learned that Disney Cruise Lines have the phone call taped.
 Then was established the fundraiser Rebecca Coriam Search Foundation.